AvaPL/avapl.github.io/_posts/2025-03-31-why-you-dont-need-refined-types-in-production.md

 The last point about library interoperability I want to touch on concerns the use of `chimney` and `ducktape`.
 Both libraries are widely used to transform data between models, such as from domain to database or API to domain.
 They provide significant value by reducing boilerplate code.
 Unfortunately, if both the source and target models use refined types, the transformation process isn't seamless.
-You need to define the transformers manually, similar to how you'd do it without using refined types.
+We need to define the transformers manually, similar to how we'd do it without using refined types.

-However, I did find a positive aspect — if you transform a refined type to a regular type, it works without any boilerplate in both `chimney` and `ducktape`.
+However, I did find a positive aspect — if we transform a refined type to a regular type, it works without any boilerplate in both `chimney` and `ducktape`.
 Here’s an example using `chimney`:

 [//]: # (@formatter:off)